delaguardianick/IR-crawler-model/README.md

 CPS842-Assignment2

-The purpose of this project was help me have a better understanding of the vector space retrieval model, gain some experiences of building a complete information retrieval system, and understand the process of evaluating an IR system based on some standard test collections.
+The purpose of this project was to get a better understanding of the vector space retrieval model, gain some experiences of building a complete information retrieval system, and understand the process of evaluating an IR system based on some standard test collections.

 Uses modified versions of Assignment 1